 Typically a linen napkin is placed on the charge either flat or a clever design (the possibilities are endless).
 You can place the napkin under the forks but ideally on the charger is best as it allows the guest to place it on their lap without having to move anything.

 How to set a dining table by breaking the rules

-Regardless of how you decide to set the dining table, you’ll want to experiment and try to incorporate your personal style.
+Regardless of how you decide to set a dining table, you’ll want to experiment and try to incorporate your personal style.
 Don’t worry if you don’t know how to set a dining table for a particular occasion, instead, ask yourself if it’s informal or formal.

 After answering that question, design a table layout based on you think the occasion calls for.
 If you’re unsure, mock up a few place setting and see how they feel within the context of the event.